Cartwheel kick: L-kick

-In breakin', The L-kick is usually considered a freeze before returning to standing.
+In breakdancing, The L-kick is usually considered a freeze before returning to standing.
 Variations include a pike freeze, in which the non-kicking leg is bent dramatically towards the body so that the legs resemble a shotgun shape, an elbow L-kick where the kick is supported by the elbow and forearm placed on the ground rather than just a hand, and a capoeira switch where L-kicks are performed with first one leg then the other, in different directions and without landing the cartwheel motion.

-Aú batido

-The aú batido, also called aú quebrado, aú malandro, beija flor or aú Amazonas, is an acrobatic kick in capoeira where one arm is used to support the body high in the air while one of the legs performs a high kick directed at the opponent's head or torso.
-This movement can be used as both offensively and defensively, the latter being usually when attempting to perform a cartwheel and the opponent attacks.